afontenot/pyweight/docs/md/Technical Concepts.md

 This suggests a straightforward way of determining the size of the deficit required to lose a kilogram of mass.
-If an individual eats `n` fewer calories than their body consumes over a period of time, those `n` calories will necessarily (by conservation of energy) be taken from its energy stores instead.
+If an individual eats
+$n$ fewer calories than their body consumes over a period of time, those $n$ calories will necessarily (by conservation of energy) be taken from its energy stores instead.
 If these energy stores are in the form of fat tissue, we can determine the expected amount of weight loss associated with the deficit using the typical energy